-- Minimum completed credit hours (as designated in each respective degree plan) including 6 credit hours of Introductory Pharmacy Practice Experiences (IPPE) [at least 300 supervised clock hours] and 36 credit hours of Advanced Practice Pharmacy Experience (APPE) [at least 1500 supervised clock hours] - Minimum GPA of 2.0 - All coursework must be completed within six calendar years after matriculation.
+- Minimum completed credit hours (as designated in each respective degree plan) including 6 credit hours of Introductory Pharmacy Practice Experiences (IPPE) [at least 300 supervised clock hours] and 36 credit hours of Advanced Practice Pharmacy Experience (APPE) [at least 1440 supervised clock hours] - Minimum GPA of 2.0 - All coursework must be completed within six calendar years after matriculation unless approved by the Dean.
+Under federal regulations, students may not be eligible for financial aid after six years.
+Seek advice from the Financial Aid Office.

-Additionally, the student must resolve all financial obligations with the university and complete exit procedures through the offices of the Dean, the Associate Dean of Academic Affairs, and the Assistant Dean for Student Affairs.
+Additionally, the student must resolve all financial obligations with the university and complete exit procedures through the offices of the Dean, the Senior Associate Dean of Academic Affairs, and the Assistant Dean for Student Affairs.